endiliey/uav-autonomous-landing/README.md

 ## Programming Language :
 C with Arduino IDE

-## Brief description : UAV will be equipped with camera to detect survivors and will collect
+## Brief description : UAV will be equipped with camera to detect survivors.
+In case of out-of-battery usage, USV will be used as a battery charge point (through Wireless Charging Method)

 ## UAV Planned Feature :
 - GPS Positioning